cloudfoundry/docs-deploying-cf/ec2/deploy_aws_cf.html.md

 ### Obtain and Upload Stemcell

-These are the same instructions that we used to upload the latest stemcell of BOSH onto the Micro BOSH server:
+These are the same instructions that we used to upload the latest stemcell of BOSH onto the MicroBOSH server:

 <pre class="terminal">
   bosh upload stemcell https://s3.amazonaws.com/bosh-jenkins-artifacts/bosh-stemcell/aws/bosh-stemcell-1274-aws-xen-ubuntu.tgz